cirosantilli/cirosantilli.github.io/contrib.md

 Only patches which were reviewed by at least one person with push permission will be listed here.

+This may also include patches which were rejected in favor of another patch, but strongly influenced the merged patch.

 | Date    | Project                   | Size | Description                                                                                                                         |
 |---------|---------------------------|------|-------------------------------------------------------------------------------------------------------------------------------------|
 | 2014-11 | [vim-snippets][]          | 1    | [Markdown bold and italic](https://github.com/honza/vim-snippets/pull/488)                                                          |